Marine Life

 Giant Clam

 The giant clam, the largest aquatic mollusc on Earth weighing up to 200 kilograms and over a metre long.
 These organisms, which may be found all throughout the Great Barrier Reef, have two hard shells that protect soft tissue within that filters nutrients from seawater.
-Giant Clams are the only invertebrate listed among the Great 8 species, and can live to be over 100 years old!
+Giant Clams are the only invertebrate listed among the Great 8 species, and can live over 100 years!

 1920x1080 0000s 0012 Marine USB 406